-Although devastated by an earthquake in 1953, the island has been completely rebuilt by its people, who have successfully managed to weave old ways and modern thinking to create some of the most trendy and luxurious apartments, hotels and resorts on the island that caters to all types of holidaymakers.
+Although devastated by the earthquake of 1953, the island has been completely rebuilt by its people, who have successfully managed to weave old ways and modern thinking to create some of the most trendy and luxurious apartments, hotels and resorts on the island that caters to all types of holidaymakers.

-Complemented by the wonderful Mediterranean weather and the clear emerald sea, the island offers fantastic holiday options at reasonable cost, and the fact, that tourism on the island is a long way from being turned into a totally commercial venture, serves to attract many tourists from both Greece and other European countries to experience the joys of a Kefalonia vacation.
+Complemented by the wonderful Mediterranean weather and the clear emerald sea, the island offers fantastic holiday options at a reasonable cost.
+Additionally, the fact that tourism on the island is a long way from being turned into a totally commercial venture, serves to attract many tourists from both Greece and other European countries to experience the joys of vacationing in Kefalonia.

-There is plenty to see in Kefalonia.
-You can start with the old monastery of Saint Gerasimos, which houses the mummified body of the saint, the patron saint of the island.
-The cave on which the monastery is built is where the saint lived and one can climb down to it using a ladder.
-Remains of the islands Byzantine history can be seen in the castle of St George which became the seat of Venetian kingdom after the Venetians conquered the Turks in the sixteenth century.
+Another landmark is the old monastery of Saint Gerasimos, which houses the mummified body of the saint, who is also the patron saint of the island.
+The cave on which the monastery is built is where Saint Gerasimos lived and one can climb down to it using a ladder.
+Remains of the island's Byzantine history can be seen in the castle of Saint George which became the seat of the Venetian kingdom after the Venetians conquered the Turks in the sixteenth century.
 The castle was heavily fortified with high walls to protect people from pirates or enemy forces.

 If you fancy a short trip, there is the neighboring island of Ithaca to visit.
-For the hikers and trekkers, Kefalonia provides an ample opportunity to check out some impressive nature trails on Mount Aenos.
-Counted as the third highest in Greece, the mountain stands to a height of 1,626 meters and is home to a diverse collection of flora and fauna.
-Because of the rich biodiversity of the forest on mount Aenos, the area has been declared a National Park.
+For hikers and trekkers, Kefalonia provides ample opportunities to check out some impressive nature trails on Mount Ainos.
+Measured as the third highest in Greece, the mountain stands at a height of 1,626 meters and is home to a variety of flora and fauna.
+Because of the rich biodiversity of the forest on Mount Ainos, the area has been declared a National Park.

-Trekking may not be the most popular activity for your Kefalonia vacations, but swimming is.
+Trekking may not be the most popular activity among travelers, but swimming is.
 The coastline of Kefalonia is dotted by amazing beaches, with crystal water and surrounded by high green cliffs.
-The most famous beach that all tourists visit on their vacations in Kefalonia is Myrtos, an impressive bay with gorgeous water and soft sand.
+The most famous beach that almost all tourists visit on their vacations in Kefalonia is Myrtos, an impressive bay with gorgeous water and soft sand.
 This is the most photographed spot on the island.
-Other beautiful beaches for your Kefalonia vacation include Antisamos, Emblissi, Lourdas, Xi, and Makrigialos.
+Other beautiful beaches for your Kefalonia vacation include Antisamos, Emblisi, Lourdas, Xi, and Makris Gialos.